vGamba: Attentive State Space Bottleneck for efficient Long-range Dependencies in Visual Recognition: Introduction

-State-space models (SSM) \cite{gu2021efficiently} have recently emerged as an alternative to SA mechanisms, offering a more efficient way to model LRD.
+State-space models (SSM)~\cite{gu2022s4} have recently emerged as an alternative to SA mechanisms, offering a more efficient way to model LRD.
 By capturing sequential dynamics in a compact form, SSMs reduce computational overhead while maintaining competitive performance.
-Mamba \cite{gu2023mamba}, a selective SSM, was introduced to further optimize efficiency, achieving up to 4-5× higher throughput on sequence modeling benchmarks by selectively retaining relevant information and reducing redundant computations.
-However, adapting SSM for vision tasks remains challenging, as it requires specific spatial pre-processing.
-For instance, Vmamba \cite{liu2025vmamba} used a cross-scan and merging strategies to generate four directional SSM layers, while ViM \cite{zhu2024vision} introduces bi-directional SSM that process information forward and backward.
-Although effective, these approaches increase architectural complexity and computational cost.
+Mamba \cite{gu2023mamba}, a selective SSM, was introduced to further optimize efficiency, achieving up to $5\times$ higher throughput on sequence modeling benchmarks by selectively retaining relevant information and reducing redundant computations.
+However, adapting SSMs for vision tasks remains challenging, as it requires specific spatial pre-processing.
+For instance, VMamba \cite{liu2025vmamba} employs cross-scan and merging strategies requiring four SSM replicas per block, while ViM \cite{zhu2024vision} introduces bidirectional SSMs requiring two replicas per forward pass.
+Although effective, these designs are not suited as drop-in replacements for the single $3\times3$ convolution in a CNN bottleneck, as the added replicas increase architectural complexity and memory overhead.
+This motivates the need for a lightweight, single-block SSM design that integrates directly into standard CNN pipelines.
+See Fig. ~\ref{fig:comparison_architecture} for architectural illustrations.

 To this end, we introduce vGamba, inspired by the Transformer bottleneck\cite{srinivas2021bottleneck}, we design a lightweight bottleneck module that integrates into the final layer of ResNet to efficiently capture LRD through a single SSM block. vGamba is a hybrid vision backbone built upon the Gamba Block, a compact structure derived from CNN bottlenecks.
 The Gamba cell extends Mamba for vision tasks by adapting it to 2D spatial structures and integrating ASC for enhanced spatial awareness.
 By combining these components, vGamba improves representational efficiency and contextual understanding, serving as an efficient alternative to conventional vision backbones.

-The contributions of this work are summarized below: \begin{itemize} \item Existing SSM-based vision models require complex pre-processing and multi-SSM stacking, limiting integration into CNN-based bottlenecks.
-We address this gap with a lightweight, plug-and-play SSM bottleneck for ResNet.
+The contributions of this work are stated below:

+\begin{itemize} \item We identify that existing SSM-based vision models require complex pre-processing and multi-SSM stacking, making them unsuitable as drop-in replacements for the $3\times3$ convolution in CNN bottlenecks.
+We address this with the Gamba bottleneck, a lightweight single-block SSM design with 2D positional awareness and an ASC module for efficient LRD modeling.
-\item We introduce the Gamba bottleneck, a novel bottleneck structure that seamlessly integrates Mamba to enhance LRD modeling in visual recognition tasks.